 Location & Parking

-Most day hikes in Mammoth are located near Lake Mary.
+Most day hikes in Mammoth Lakes are located near Lake Mary.
 However, Sherwin Lakes Trailhead is located outside of the main cluster of Mammoth Lakes Basin, just slightly southeast of the town.
 Since this trail is a bit more hidden, you won’t encounter the crowds that you would at the centrally located trails like Crystal Lake, Skelton Lake, or Horseshoe Lake.

 Sherwin Lakes Trail is popular between Mammoth locals and those who have done enough research to find it through AllTrails or spot it on the map.